stanley-gu/qual/proposal.md

 pyrophosphate supplementation, and TNAP inhibition, will be characterized and quantified in the form of pharmacodynamic (PD) models.
 The models will be built from *in vitro* experimental data exploring the effects of calcification reduction related to drug exposure.
-Furthermore, an combination therapy approach will be investigated for potential to maximize amelioration of disease burden while minimizing undesired off-target effects.
+Furthermore, a combination therapy approach will be investigated for potential to maximize amelioration of disease burden while minimizing undesired off-target effects.
 Drug interaction experimentation and modeling will lead to integrative PD models that can serve